On Jacobians of geometrically reduced curves and their N\'eron models: Semi-factorial models of geometrically integral curves

 \subsection{Some open questions}

 Finally, let us mention a few more questions which this article leaves open.
-First of all, we have proved Conjecture I and Conjecture II from \cite{BLR}, Chapter 10.3 only for Jacobians of \it geometrically reduced \rm curves.
+First of all, we have proven Conjecture I and Conjecture II from \cite{BLR}, Chapter 10.3 only for Jacobians of \it geometrically reduced \rm curves.
 However, both Conjectures make claims for general smooth group schemes of finite type over fields.
-While the present proof is confined to the world of Jacobians for obvious reasons, the assumption that $C$ be geometrically reduced could very well be an artefact of our proof, and it would be fascinating to know whether this condition can be removed within the boundaries of the present methods.
+While the present proof is confined to the world of Jacobians for obvious reasons, the assumption that $C$ is geometrically reduced could very well be an artefact of our proof, and it would be fascinating to know whether this condition can be removed within the boundaries of the present methods.
 It should be noted, however, that such a generalisation would most probably not be straightforward, as the connection between Picard functors and Néron models so-far seems to require that the curves be geometrically reduced, even in the regular case (see \cite{BLR}, Chapter 9.5, Theorem 4). \\ For example, we proved that if $\widetilde{C}$ is a geometrically reduced \it regular \rm curve over a field $\kappa,$ then $\mathrm{uni}(\Pic^0_{\widetilde{C}/\kappa})=0$ (see Proposition \ref{unitrivialprop}).
 The proof of this Proposition which we gave uses that $\widetilde{C}$ is geometrically reduced in an essential way.
-All attempts to resolve this problem so far ended up involving very difficult problems about Brauer groups over non-perfect fields.
-It would already be very interesting to know the answer to\\ \\ $\mathbf{Question\ 1}.$ \it Let $\widetilde{C}$ be a (not necessarily geometrically reduced) regular proper curve over a field $\kappa.$ Is it true that $\mathrm{uni}(\Pic^0_{\widetilde{C}/\kappa})=0?$ If not, is it true that $\mathscr{R}_{us, \kappa}(\Pic^0_{\widetilde{C}/\kappa})=0?$ \rm\\ \\ One can reduce this question to the case where $\Gamma(\widetilde{C}, \Og_{\widetilde{C}})=\kappa$ in a relatively straightforward manner, but beyond that, almost nothing seems to be known.
-It should also be noted that Conjecture I and Conjecture II quoted above do not seem to be known in general for Jacobians of regular curves. \\ \\ Moreover, we have seen that semi-factorial models and Néron-Picard models exist in the local case for a rather large class of curves, whereas the situation is much less clear for global bases.
-This leads to\\ \\ $\mathbf{Question\ 2}.$ \it Let $S$ be a Dedekind scheme and let $\mathscr{C}\to S$ be a proper and flat relative curve with geometrically integral generic fibre $C.$\\ (i) Suppose that $S$ be global and that $\mathscr{C}\to S$ be a Néron-Picard model of $C.$ Does it follow that $C$ is regular? \\ (ii) Suppose that $\mathscr{C}\to S$ be a semi-factorial model of $C.$ If $S$ is local, does that imply that $C$ is seminormal?
+All attempts to resolve this problem so far ended up involving very difficult problems about Brauer groups over imperfect fields.
+It would already be interesting to know the answer to\\ \\ $\mathbf{Question\ 1}.$ \it Let $\widetilde{C}$ be a (not necessarily geometrically reduced) regular proper curve over a field $\kappa.$ Is it true that $\mathrm{uni}(\Pic^0_{\widetilde{C}/\kappa})=0?$ If not, is it true that $\mathscr{R}_{us, \kappa}(\Pic^0_{\widetilde{C}/\kappa})=0?$ \rm\\ \\ One can reduce this question to the case where $\Gamma(\widetilde{C}, \Og_{\widetilde{C}})=\kappa$ in a relatively straightforward manner, but beyond that, almost nothing seems to be known.
+It should also be noted that Conjecture I and Conjecture II quoted above do not seem to be known in general for Jacobians of regular curves.
+Moreover, we have seen that semi-factorial models and Néron-Picard models exist in the local case for a rather large class of curves, whereas the situation is much less clear for global bases.
+This leads to\\ \\ $\mathbf{Question\ 2}.$ \it Let $S$ be a Dedekind scheme and let $C$ be a geometrically integral proper curve over $K.$\\ (i) Suppose that $S$ is global and that $C$ admits a Néron-Picard model over $S.$ Does it follow that $C$ is regular? \\ (ii) Suppose that $C$ admits a semi-factorial model over $S.$ If $S$ is local, does that imply that $C$ is seminormal?
 If $S$ is global, does it follow that $C$ is regular? \rm